ernest-bruce/human-internet/humanity/humanity.md

 internet companies can do a lot with personal_data
 · current technology allows them to find out a lot about us
-· unfortunately for us, we are not their customer
+· unfortunately for us, we are *not* their customer
-· they use information about us to provide services or advise to their real customers, such as advertisers, insurance companies, and banks
+· they use information about us to provide services or advise to their *real* customers, such as advertisers, insurance companies, and banks

 internet companies can do many “innovative” things with personal_data because they practice *irresponsible disruption*
 · they make products and services available for purchase that are little more than experiments
-· they “move fast and break things”
+· they “move fast and break things,” especially our personal_data
 · they are beholden only to their mantra of generating growth and maximizing value for their shareholders
 · they use data about us in any way they want, not only because of the lack of strong laws and rules but also because we are being desensitized to the value of our data

-we share freely our social, health, location, financial data, and other kinds of intimate information, which we used to keep secret
+we share freely our social_data, health_data, location_data, financial_data, and other kinds of intimate information, which we used to keep secret
-· internet companies have developed innocent-looking and practical mechanisms to push us to share things like our tastes (likes), our whereabouts (check-ins), and our political leanings (groups)
+· internet companies have developed innocent·looking and practical mechanisms to push us to share things like our tastes (likes), our whereabouts (check-ins), and our political leanings (groups)
-· by collating such information about hundreds, thousands, and millions of us, a few powerful companies have gained the resources needed to manipulate large swaths of people, *to change our minds*
+· by collating such information about hundreds, thousands, and millions of us, a few powerful companies have gained the resources needed to manipulate large swaths of people, *to change their minds,* not with facts but with *misinformation*
 · our data is the key to our souls, and the holders of those keys are no [angels](https://youtu.be/C2Ag1iQKWeM "Data spies: The dark and shady practices of Silicon Valley | Roger McNamee")
 · our data is not being used with our best interest in mind

 ---
-advertisers spend a lot of resources getting their ads to be viewed by a specific audience, but they are not spending enough on the ad·consumption experience
+advertisers spend a lot of resources getting their ads to be viewed by a specific audience, but they are not focusing enough on the ad·consumption experience
 · ads are content that we do not want to see and mostly ignore (except, for some of us, on the first Sunday in February)
 · this means that, systemically, resources are being used inefficiently

 ![](_images/ads.png)
 &nbsp;

-content that is more tailored to you and your sensitivities would be more effective in helping advertisers to establish real connections with you that are mutually beneficial
+content that is more tailored to you and your sensitivities would be more effective in helping advertisers to establish real, mutually beneficial connections with you
 · content companies should not treat you as bait for advertisers
 · they should consider you another customer, who has needs for connection similar to the needs of the advertisers they serve

-the human_internet uses *entity_introductions* instead of ads
+the human_internet uses [**entity_introductions**][entity_introduction] instead of ads
-· **entity_introductions** are very similar to introductions made by matchmakers
+· entity_introductions are very similar to introductions made by matchmakers
 · the matchmaker knows information about two parties that help sie determine whether they should connect
 · the two other parties may not know each other, but they trust the matchmaker implicitly because of their past experiences with sie or eir reputation and knowledge

-in the human_internet, instead of advertisers targeting the members of a network either blindly or using certain criteria, they share information with a content_provider who offers information services to consumers
+in the human_internet, instead of advertisers targeting the members of a network either blindly or using certain criteria, they share information with a content provider who offers information services to consumers
 · the advertiser can request an introduction to a particular person or anyone matching some criteria
-· the content·provider may then present the introduction to people, identifying to them the information used to make the match
+· the content provider may then present the introduction to people, identifying to them the information used to make the match
-· if the content_provider presents the invitation to people, they are free to act on it as they see fit, depending on the options the invitation provides
+· if the content provider presents the invitation to people, they are free to act on it as they see fit, depending on the options the invitation provides
-· the content_provider does not identify the people who received the invitation to the advertiser
+· the content provider does not identify the people who received the invitation to the advertiser

 entity_introductions protect personal_data and provide people with a pleasant experience while interacting with advertiser content
 · advertisers who request entity_introductions to specific persons must prove that the information they provide that identifies the individual (name, picture, birthplace, and so on) was obtained from an entity authorized by the person to have that information
-· if content_providers present many inappropriate or annoying introductions to a particular person, the person may not let the content_provider present sie entity_invitations in the future, or sie may stop using that particular content_provider, and switch to another that provides a better experience and shows more respect for its human customers
+· if content providers present many inappropriate or annoying introductions to a particular person, the person may not let the content provider present sie entity_invitations in the future, or sie may stop using that particular content provider, and switch to another that provides a better experience and shows more respect for its human customers
 · this will contribute to a better “advertising” experience for people, and better relations with potential customers for advertisers, based on respect for the individual

 &nbsp;